 9.6.7.48 Location Measurement Report frame format

 The Location Measurement Report frame is an Action No Ack frame of category Ranging.
 The Location Measurement Report frame is used to support the non-TB, and TB ranging mechanisms of the FTM procedure described in 11.22.6 (Fine timing measurement (FTM) procedure).
-The format of the Location Measurement Report Action field is shown in Figure 9-981a (Location Measurement Report Action field format.)
+The format of the Location Measurement Report Action field is shown in Figure 9-981a (Location Measurement Report frame (#1856) format.)